 Where particular activities or countries are considered high risk in relation to slavery or human trafficking, NFT will carry out the appropriate risk assessment, interrogate the results and take action as appropriate.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to the relevant members of staff which includes an introduction to the Modern Slavery Act 2015 and NFT’s new Code of Conduct and the processes to be followed should there be any suspicion of any of our suppliers being involved with any issues that are covered by the Act.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to the relevant members of staff which includes NFT’s Code of Conduct and the processes to be followed should there be any suspicion of any of our suppliers being involved with any issues that are covered by the Act.
 The Human Resources department is responsible for training relating to this Policy.

 NFT is committed to continuously reviewing and training to raise awareness to ensure that modern slavery and human trafficking are prevented.

 This statement has been approved by the General Counsel on behalf of the NFT Board, who will review and update it annually.
-This statement is made pursuant to the section 54 of the Modern Slavery Act 2015 and constitutes NFT’s Modern Slavery and Human Trafficking Statement for the current financial year.
+This statement is made pursuant to the section 54 of the Modern Slavery Act 2015 and constitutes NFT’s Modern Slavery and Human Trafficking Statement for the financial year ending 31st March 2019.